WoTTsecurity/agent/docs/examples/adafruit-io/README.md

 ```
 Name = adafruit_example
-Key = adafruit_access_credentials
+Key = aio_key
 Value = username:key
+Tags = adafruit
 ```

-and add an appropriate tag.
+and add an appropriate tag, we have chosen `adafruit`.
 Ensure that the device you will be downloading this certificate on has the correct tag.